igromanru/HD2-Farming-Guide/README.md

-## Game update 4.1.0 broke the GameGuard Bypass
-Currently you need to get a working GameGuard Bypass somewhere, to be able to use the table.

 # Helldivers 2 Farming Guide by Igromanru

 **The guide revolves around the abridged version of the released ED CT, compiled by me for farming**